HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 | Any  | System/Library/Extensions/IONetworkingFamily.kext | com.apple.iokit.IONetworkingFamily | Contents/MacOS/IONetworkingFamily | Contents/Info.plist | 8.0.0     | 12.99.99  |

 #### Patch
-`DummyPowerManagement` is required for Mac OS X Snow Leopard 10.6.6 and earlier in order to avoid kernel panic.
+`DummyPowerManagement` is required for Mac OS X Snow Leopard 10.6.6 and earlier (10.6.7 and 10.6.8 doesn't need this patch) in order to avoid kernel panic.
 Instead of enabling it in `Emulate`, an equivalent patch is applied so we can only target 10.6.6 and earlier.

 | Arch | Identifier                                    | Base                                                 | Replace       | MinKernel | MaxKernel | Count |
 | ---- | --------------------------------------------- | ---------------------------------------------------- | ------------- | --------- | --------- | ----- |